emscripten-core/emscripten/docs/process.md

 1. If you are updating an existing branch the first step is to run [`push_llvm_changes.py`][push_llvm_changes_emscripten] to make sure the current branch is up-to-date with the current emscripten codebase.

-   If you are creating a new branch, first make sure the previous/existing branch is up-to-date using [`push_llvm_changes.py`][push_llvm_changes_emscripten].
-Then create the new branch and cherry-pick all the emscripten-specific changes from the old branch, resolving any conflicts that might arise.
    ```
    ./system/lib/push_llvm_changes.py <Emscripten's LLVM fork directory>
    ```